dialonce/dialonce.github.io/ios/howto/index.md

 #### Cocoa Pods

-Straightforward way To install the Dial Once SDK for iOS is to use `CocoaPods` as package manager.
+Straightforward way To install the Dial-Once SDK for iOS is to use `CocoaPods` as package manager.
 Just add `DialOnce` pod to your target

 {% highlight ruby %}
 target 'MyTargetApp' do